cseagle/blc/README.md

 under Ghidra/Processors (see Ghidra/Processors/<arch>/data/languages if you are really curious).
 Copying the Processors directory to <idadir>/Ghidra at this point should get you what you need.

+blc generally uses the latest git version of ghidra available at the time of a blc update.
+Occasionally changes to the sleigh tool will result in the sleigh files from the current release version of Ghidra being outdated and unusable.
+One solution is to build the sleigh component of Ghidra using git sources, then compile the current git .sla files found under ghidra/Ghidra/Processors.
+Alternatively, the blc project now contains the archive blc_sleigh_files.tgz which contains Ghidra/Processors files that are compatible with the latest version of blc.
+Simply extract the contents of this archive, including its directory structure into your <idadir>/plugins directory.

 ### Pre-built binaries:

 As an alternative to building the plugin yourself, pre-built binaries for